This missionary has completed service. The Advance number will remain active until January 31, 2024.

 Meleanitema Sapoi-Finau is a Global Mission Fellow (US-2) with the United Methodist General Board of Global Ministries, engaged in a two-year term of service.
 She is part of the 2021-2023 Global Mission Fellow cohort.
+She serves as Youth and Children’s Ministry.

 The Global Mission Fellows program takes young adults ages 20-30 out of their home environments and places them in new contexts for mission experience and service.
 The program has a strong emphasis on faith and justice.
 Global Mission Fellows become active parts of their new local communities.
 They connect the church in mission across cultural and geographical boundaries.
 They grow in personal and social holiness and become strong young leaders working to build just communities in a peaceful world.